Prag8855/aab/content/guides/german-health-insurance/for-apprentices.md

 ---
-Title: German health insurance for students
+Title: German health insurance for Azubis
-Short_title: Health insurance for students
+Short_title: Health insurance for Azubis
-Description: This guide explains how to choose the best health insurance to study in Germany.
+Description: This guide helps you choose the best health insurance for an apprenticeship (Ausbildung).
 Date_created: 2025-06-02
 ---

-When you do an apprenticeship (*Ausbildung*) in Germany, you need health insurance.
-This guide helps you choose the best health insurance *[Azubis](/glossary/Azubi)*.
+This guide helps you choose the best health insurance for an apprenticeship (*Ausbildung*).

 {% include "_blocks/tableOfContents.html" %}